giellalt/lang-gle/tools-grammarcheckers-grammarchecker.cg3.md

 ### Rules for lenition

-**ADD:msyn-teastaigh-ó**: exchange prep "mé" with "ó" when following "teastaigh"
+**ADD:msyn-teastaigh-ó**: exchange prep "mé" with "ó" when following "teastaigh" IT WORKS

 **ADD:msyn-inis-do** ...